opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.1.5 =
+** A notice will appear once for each editing user in the admin section for this - After this update the Gutenberg block will no longer re-render automatically on resize. **
+* Remove rerender on resize from editor completely.
+The block will no longer automatically rerender on resize.
+This is because opening other panes in the editor would trigger a resize, making it very annoying to work with.
+* Update rerender button to always be available.
+Since automatic resizing is disabled, you can now re-render anytime you choose with the rerender button.
+* Add support for additional CSS classes: Will now allow other plugins/the user to add CSS classes to the block.

 = 1.1.4 =
 * Add resize threshold - Fixes some of the issue with re-rendering too often.